V-NYI #12 coming this summer! June 24-July 10, 2026

 NYI believes that traditional academic boundaries inadvertently prevent young intellectuals from engaging with many important areas of modern inquiry which do not fall neatly into disciplinary frames, including the cognitive sciences, which study the workings of the human mind, and critical cultural studies, which concentrate on comparative aspects of human societies.
 NYI is proud to have gathered an international group of faculty who are not only specialists in their fields, but also have experience working in intercultural environments.

 In Fall, 2022, NYI expanded to become the NYI Universe, an on-going series of seminars, lectures, working geoups, publications, and discourse in the controversial areas of our time.
-Our continuing working groups are Writing against Borders, Café Elsewhere and Talking about Trees
+Our continuing working groups are Writing against Borders, Reading for Re-enchantment and Resistance, Café Elsewhere and Talking about Trees.
+Join us anytime!

 Constellations